What is a neighbourhood plan?

 Creating our Neighbourhood Plan is our chance to set out positive views of how we want to see Tisbury and West Tisbury develop over the next twenty years in ways that will meet our foreseeable needs.

-Once our Neighbourhood Plan is formally accepted by Wiltshire Council, it will become, along with the Wiltshire Core Strategy, a part of the Wiltshire Local Development Framework, a collection of documents setting out planning policy for Wiltshire.
+Once our Neighbourhood Plan is formally made by Wiltshire Council, it will become, along with the Wiltshire Core Strategy, a part of the Wiltshire Local Development Framework, a collection of documents setting out planning policy for Wiltshire.
 The Core Strategy, which was adopted in its present form in January 2015, is the most important of the LDF documents.

 The Localism Act